 6 critical mistakes in VAT calculation on cross-border sales

 62 countries around the world use the VAT destination principle for e-commerce companies.
 Such companies must pay VAT\GST\IVA in every country their customers are in.
-It is not only 62 different tax laws, but also VAT payment in local currency, language issue, so the complexity is high and therefore e-merchants face many odds.
+It is not only 62 different tax laws, but also VAT payment in local currency, and language issues.
+Therefore,the complexity is high and e-merchants face many obstacles.
 We want to draw your attention to the most common mistakes:

 1. Incorrect location of the buyer

 This is very important for digital goods.
-As we move around the word freely, to determine our location becomes more and more difficult.
+As we move around the world freely, determining our location becomes more and more difficult.
 According to tax rules, merchants can rely on several pieces of evidence determining customer location such as :

 - IP address

 As tax rules across countries vary, sometimes it is not easy to obtain this info.
 Just imagine: a man originally from Latvia (billing address) moves to Germany for work (IP address) and has a bank account in Lithuania.
 All pieces differ, so we need at least one more to calculate the right VAT.
 The answer is to collect as many pieces as possible (and don`t forget the GDPR issue).

 Some companies calculate VAT before checkout, just after the goods are in the cart.
 As soon as they receive payment from the customer, they can receive a contradictory piece of information.
 The only thing for them to do is to send a notice to the customer to change the info in the order, as payment evidence varies from billing information.
 For tangible goods – customer location is determined by delivery address in all cases.

 2. Insufficient VAT data collected